itsmeow/MapDiffBot-DMM/README.md

 `webhook-url`: URL path to listen for webhook requests on (start with /)

 `webhook-secret`: Optional, webhook secret used to sign/verify requests are from GitHub, if you created one

+`fastdmm-host`: Host for FastDMM links, in case you want to use a fork.

 `host-dmms`: If this server should host the DMM files from the folder it saves to and serve them.